SpeedSX/consum-api/README.md

 Uses Tiberius for MS SQL Server access, Warp as web framework.

 Technical to do:
-- Configure IP to listen
+- Implement correct stopping of windows service
 - Logging to file
 - Authentication with token
 - Test performance